 The American University of Rome is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia PA 19104, 215-662-5606.
 The University’s Middle States Statement of Accreditation is available on the Middle States website at http://msche.org.

 The American University of Rome is licensed to give degrees from the state of Delaware and is incorporated as a non-profit organization in the District of Columbia.
-The American University of Rome is registered as a legal entity with the Rome Tribunal and is authorized to operate in Italy by the Ministry of Universities and Scientific and Technological Research.
+The American University of Rome is registered as a legal entity with the Rome Tribunal and is authorized to operate in Italy by the Ministry of Education, University and Research.

 In 2011 the United States Department of Education determined that The American University of Rome satisfies the new definition of a foreign institution, and therefore permitted to continue its participation as an eligible institution under Title IV of the HEA, and specifically for the William D. Ford Direct Student Loan Program.